 Using BBEdit as your R editor

-You can use BBEdit, the powerful text editor for OS X, as your editor for R, including syntax highlighting.
+You can use BBEdit, the powerful text editor for macOS, as your editor for R, including syntax highlighting.
 To specify BBEdit as your external editor, go to the R application menu, select Preferences, then choose Editor (under Source Editor).
 Click the External Editor button on the top right, then click the New editor button.
 In the dialog that appears, scroll to BBEdit and either double-click it, or click it once and click the Open button.
 When you return to the preferences panel, be sure the radio button for Application is selected, rather than the Command button.
 Close preferences.

 Now, when you create a new document in R, either from the File menu or from the toolbar, BBEdit will automatically open.
 To have BBEdit automatically launch when you double-click a .R file, and to have BBEdit have syntax coloring, you’ll need to do a couple more steps.